mflavin/itmd-362-pp/pp-07/readme.md

 2) an explanation of three different points of guidance from your chosen guidelines (point to the specific URL where the guidance can be found) that you implemented in your sketch, written below:

-* HCI Guidline One (URL):
+* HCI Guidline One (URL): https://developer.apple.com/ios/human-interface-guidelines/visual-design/layout/
+                          Provide ample spacing for interactive elements.
+Try to maintain a minimum tappable area of 44pt x 44pt for all controls.

-* How you implemented it in your sketch:
+* How you implemented it in your sketch: Make login button and text boxes easily clickable.

-* HCI Guidline Two (URL):
+* HCI Guidline Two (URL): https://msdn.microsoft.com/en-us/library/windows/desktop/dn742486.aspx
+                          Alignment.
+The UI elements have coordinated placement, so they are easy to scan and appear orderly.

-* How you implemented it in your sketch:
+* How you implemented it in your sketch: Align text boxes, labels, and buttons

-* HCI Guidline Three (URL):
+* HCI Guidline Three (URL): https://developer.apple.com/ios/human-interface-guidelines/ui-controls/buttons/
+                            Show a hint in a text field to help communicate purpose.
+A text field can contain placeholder text—such as "Email" or "Password"—when there’s no other text in the field.
+Don’t use a separate label to describe a text field when placeholder text is sufficient.

-* How you implemented it in your sketch:
+* How you implemented it in your sketch: Keep labels/placeholders short and vauge.
+Leave them as a hint, so lower opacity so they are not main focus.